Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

 Indian Control Over Data: There should be a restriction on cross-border data flow.
 The policy bats for data localization and states that the data generated within India must be stored within India.

-If a business entity that collects or processes any sensitive data in India and stores it abroad, should not share data with business entities outside India, for any purpose, even with customer consent.
+If a business entity collects or processes any sensitive data in India and stores it abroad, should not share data with business entities outside India, for any purpose, even with customer consent.

 A request from Indian authorities to have access to all such data stored abroad shall be complied with immediately